Davy Payne: Alleged killings and attacks

 In June 1973, Payne reportedly took part in the double killing of Social Democratic and Labour Party Senator Paddy Wilson and his companion, Irene Andrews, a Protestant.
 Wilson had offered Andrews a lift home from a Belfast city centre pub.
 Following a telephone call to a newspaper from the UFF using their code name "Captain Black", Wilson and Andrews' mutilated bodies were found five hours later lying in pools of blood beside Wilson's car in a quarry off the Hightown Road.
 They had both been stabbed and hacked to death in what appeared to have been a frenzied attack.
 Wilson was stabbed a total of 30 times and his throat slashed from ear to ear; Andrews was knifed 20 times.
 The first-in-command of the UFF's Shankill Road brigade, John White was convicted of the crime after he had confessed to it in 1978.
 It was claimed that Payne would scream at those he wanted to frighten or intimidate: "Do you know who I am?
 I'm Davy Payne.
 They say I killed Paddy Wilson".

 Payne was never convicted of any of the murders that were attributed to him.
 He established the reputation of the UDA/UFF's notorious C Company, 2nd Battalion Shankill Road, West Belfast Brigade.
-This would eventually come under the control of Johnny "Mad Dog" Adair, who looked up to Payne as the biggest leading loyalist to take the war to the republican movement and a true hero to the loyalist people of Ulster.
+This would eventually come under the control of Johnny "Mad Dog" Adair, who looked up to Payne as the leading loyalist to take the war to the republican movement and a true hero to the loyalist people of Ulster.

 RUC Special Patrol Group (SPG) officer John Weir alleged that Payne had been involved in the Dublin car bombings on 17 May 1974 in which 26 people in three city-centre explosions were killed.